steenhulthin/steenhulthin.github.io/_posts/2013-01-01-ubuntu-using-the-euro-and-dollar-special-keys.md

 ---
 layout: blogpost
-title: Ubuntu: Using the Euro and Dollar Special Keys
+title: Ubuntu (colon) Using the Euro and Dollar Special Keys
 categories: [IT]
 ---